60 years after leaving my boarding prep school, its impact continues to intensify

 I am a runner which gives this story an added importance in this stock of memories.
 I have been one since I was seventeen, when I discovered it both kept my weight down and rejuvenated me from the effects of study tiredness.
 I have never competed in a race since that time and have almost always been solitary.
 It has also been part of my meditation and where I get my greatest clarity.
 The landscape starts to become a blur after my body has settled into its rhythm.
 I like repetitious rhythm.

 The closest I ever got to running fame was in 1968, when I literally ran into the ‘eccentric’ Percy Cerutty, who trained some of the most famous Australian international athletic stars of the 50s and early 60s, while I was doing my then routine run of around thirteen to fourteen kilometres.
 He invited me for a cup of tea at his training camp nearby.
 It was a strangely pivotal meeting.

 He made an observation that has been a beacon to me ever since.
 “It doesn’t matter in the end how fast you were when you were young, it is whether you are still running at my age.”
-He was then in his late seventies.
+He was then in his early/mid seventies.
 Percy was talking about himself, but this statement resonated in me as one of those light bulb moments.
 It told me that the real marathon is whole of life; the long haul.
 It prompted a notion that building and maintaining endurance was going to be very important later in life.

 It connected in my mind because I had always known since my time at Edgeborough (because every significant adult other has drawn my attention to it then and for much of my life since) that I was a late developer and a bit slow to learn.
 Thus my latter days would be the time when I was most likely to come into my prime.
 I have never doubted that.